nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework/bulk-actions-directory.md

 ### SetPropertiesAction

-The following example shows how to use `setPropertiesAction` with java service:
+The following example shows how to use `setPropertiesAction` with Java Service:

 {{! multiexcerpt name='baf-set-properties-action-java-example'}}
 ```